Angle Three™ Small Animal Stereotaxic Instrument

 Schuller worked with wild caught bats of all ages and genders (Schuller, Radtke-Schuller & Betz, 1986).
 He worked on the auditory side of echolocation, and could not use earbars.
 An automated custom stereotaxic instrument, motorized, was developed for this project.
 They touched down at multiple points on a head held by glue from an out of the way position, and a PDP-8 with custom software.
 From models built, he could scale the location of a structure in any given bat, and achieved considerable success with accuracy of electrode placement.
 He estimated 1 to 1.5 hours for every surgery using this equipment and procedure.

 Possible reasons for the low rate of adoption of these methods included time for math on every coordinate for every surgical procedure, and cost at that time of the computer hardware.
 Every year, I meet a few scientists at SFN that are in fact regularly doing Bregma-Lambda scaling with a calculator on the operating table, or an Excel Spreadsheet open on screen, and report that it improves their accuracy.
 Some of the rest of us are not that great at number memory and entry.
 Errors on the keyboard may cause errors of accuracy even with this technique.
-However, with the Angle Three™, Bregma-Lambda scaling and virtual skull flat happen automatically in the background.
+However, with the Angle Three™ small animal stereotaxic instrument, Bregma-Lambda scaling and virtual skull flat happen automatically in the background.

 Other useful features: